 Overview: Grades 1-4

-Students in Grades 1–4 gradually move from a developmentally based program toward a more formalized approach to learning.
+In Grades 1–4 learning is naturally scaffolded to match the developmental level of the needs of the students.
 Children continue to learn by doing, practicing previously learned skills and acquiring new ones.
 Teachers encourage the development of learning dispositions such working independently, participating actively in class, and demonstrating self-motivation.
-They endeavor to stimulate every child’s interest, curiosity and creativity, to challenge each student to fulfill his/her potential, and to promote a true love of learning.
+They endeavor to stimulate every child’s interest, curiosity and creativity, to challenge each student to fulfill their potential, and to promote a true love of learning.

 Individual and group work in all core subjects is used to enhance students’ problem-solving, critical-thinking and logic skills.
 ASL students come from many different schools and learning environments, and their learning needs are assessed regularly to ensure their success.
 Collaboration and responsibility are emphasized throughout the Lower School.

 The lower school language arts program uses a balanced approach to literacy and is guided by the Common Core State Standards for English Language Arts (CCSS).
 Teachers encourage children to become enthusiastic about reading and writing.
-As students proceed through the Lower School, their understanding of literature is developed and enhanced through their own experiences.
-All of the uses of language—listening, speaking, reading, writing, viewing and presenting—are interrelated and mutually supportive.
+As students proceed through the Lower School, their understanding of literature and nonfiction is developed and enhanced through their own experiences.
+All of the uses of language—listening, speaking, reading, writing—are interrelated and mutually supportive.
 Consequently, classroom instruction involves children in large and small groups, and in individual activities that emphasize the integration of all language processes.
-The language arts curriculum in the Lower School is guided by the Common Core State Standards for English Language Arts.

 At ASL, we aim for our students to develop ability to read fluently and independently and to apply the skills they are taught in reading for pleasure as well as for information.
 The strategies we teach encourage students to think about their reading and to become strategic readers who look for understanding in what they read and hear.

 Phonological awareness and phonics instruction are integral parts of the reading program in the early grades.
-Phonics are taught as simply as possible and in meaningful contexts, so children quickly learn to apply these skills in their reading and writing.
-In addition to using phonics, students are taught to use context and structural analysis to decode unknown words.
+Phonics are taught with consistency and fidelity through the Wilson Fundations program.
+Children learn to apply these skills in their reading and writing.

 Student responses to texts are a central part of the reading program, whether in writing, by drawing, or in a discussion with teachers and other students.
 The various elements of fiction and nonfiction texts such as setting, characterization, plot, problem and solution, and nonfiction text features are introduced as the students progress through the grades.
 Students learn to interpret information using strategies, such as paraphrasing and retelling.